kennyxli/PictureWaves/README.md

 In PictureWaves, users will be able to:

 - Draw on a canvas.
 Each drawing will produce a sound
-- Put it on loop.
+- Play the sounds in a loop.
 It will sound off each of the drawings from left to right.
-- Change the sound/color of drawing
+- Change the sound/color/brush size of the drawing

 # Architecture and Technology